 - Children learn new words best when an adult explains them, so if you come across a particular word they’re interested in, take the time to talk about it.
 For example, if you’re sharing a story about ‘The Furious Dinosaur’, you can say: ‘furious – that means very cross’

-- If your child’s having difficulty with a particular sound or getting mixed up, then just repeat the word back to them so they can hear the right sound.
+- If your child’s having difficulty with a particular sound or getting mixed up, repeat the word back to them so they can hear the right sound.
 For example, if the child says ‘cisps’, the adult can say ‘crisps!’

 - When your child asks lots of questions, give them simple explanations that they can start to understand.
 For example, if they ask a question like ‘Why have I got to wear my wellies’, you can say ‘because they’ll keep your feet dry’